joshydavid/information-security-study-notes/resources/intrusion-detection-prevention-system.md

 ## Intrusion Detection System (IDS)

-- Passive
 - System designed to monitor and analyze network traffic for signs of security breaches, malicious activities, or policy violations.
 - Does not block traffic (this is firewall)
-- Deployed parallel to network traffic, analyses a copy of the traffic and does not directly interact with it
+- Deployed parallel to network traffic, analyses a copy of the traffic and does not directly interact with it.
+- Passive, requires the intervention of the security team.
 - e.g SIEM system

 ## Types of Intrusion Detection System (IDS)